RainersLeitarts/thoughts-app/README.md

 https://wallofthoughts.com/

 Description:
 The name is pretty self-explanatory, whatever's in your head goes on the wall.
-This was a project I built with a goal to sharpen my GraphQL skills.
+This was a project I built with the goal to sharpen my GraphQL skills.

 Tech Stack: <br/>
   • ReactJS, NextJS <br/>